islommuhammad/byte-of-python/about_python.md

 ### Kengaytirilgan kutubxonalar

-Pythonning Standard kutubxonasi chindan ham ulkan.
-It can help you do various things involving regular expressions,documentation generation, unit testing, threading, databases, web browsers, CGI, FTP, email, XML, XML-RPC, HTML, WAV files, cryptography, GUI \(graphical user interfaces\), and other system-dependent stuff.
+Pythonning Standard kutubxonasi chindan ham ulkan.U sizga  doimiy ifodalar, dukumentatsiya generatorlari, qismiy testlash,  **ishtirokida turli xil narsalar qilishga yordam beradi.**  It can help you do various things involving regular expressions,documentation generation, unit testing, threading, databases, web browsers, CGI, FTP, email, XML, XML-RPC, HTML, WAV files, cryptography, GUI \(graphical user interfaces\), and other system-dependent stuff.
 Remember, all this is always available wherever Python is installed.
 This is called the _Batteries Included_ philosophy of Python.

 Besides the standard library, there are various other high-quality libraries which you can find at the [Python Package Index](http://pypi.python.org/pypi).